Midlife is a threshold.

 -

-This work helps you shift from being overtaken to being spacious.
+This work helps you move from being overtaken to being steady —

-but by learning to be with it in a new way.
+not by avoiding what’s hard, but by being with it in a new way.

 What You’ll Walk Away With